Lee2Sh000/Git-Tutorial/README.md

 # Git-Tutorial
-This File is created when I learned how to utilize github Finally!
+This File is created while I was learning how to utilize github Finally!
 Gut!!